vatesfr/xo/docs/backup_troubleshooting.md

 ### ENOSPC: no space left on device

-This message appears when you do not have enough free space when running a backup.
+This message appears when you do not have enough free space on the target remote when running a backup to it.

- To check your free space, enter your XOA and run `xoa check` to check free system space and `df -h` to check any other disks (such as remotes).
+ To check your free space, enter your XOA and run `xoa check` to check free system space and `df -h` to check free space on your chosen remote storage.